-Sticky Password Release Improved Browser InteractionPosted by Pavel Krčma Feb.21, 2014 in Product News
+Sticky Password Release Improved Browser InteractionPosted by Pavel Krčma Feb.21, 2014 in Sticky News

 The new release of Sticky Password has been released today, and we wanted to let you know about the new functionality you’ll enjoy with it.
 In addition to various fixes and minor cleanups, Sticky Password 7.0.5 includes several improvements for better browser interaction.

 As an update, the new release is available to customers who have bought or upgraded to Sticky Password 7.
 Trial version customers are also able to install the update for the duration of their trials.
 Sticky Password will prompt customers when the new release is available.
 Alternatively, you can check for updates by right-clicking on the Sticky Password icon in the Taskbar, expanding the dropdown Help menu and then clicking on ‘Check for updates’.

 The new release supports the new Native Messaging API that was rolled out by Google in Chrome 29.
 As a result, Sticky Password will able to seamlessly support future releases of Chrome as well as older versions.

 Sticky Password 7.0.5 incorporates support of UI Automation.
 Microsoft UI Automation is a technology that provides programmatic access to most UI elements on the desktop.
 It enables assistive technology products, such as screen readers, to provide information about the UI to end users and to manipulate the UI by means other than standard input.* UI Automation allows Sticky Password to interact with the 64-bit versions Internet Explorer 10 and 11 without requiring toolbar modifications, which means that no plugin will be required.

 Users of older versions of several browsers should note that the new release of Sticky Password will no longer support XPCOM.
 This will impact only the few Sticky Password customers using old versions of the following browsers (under the Mozilla umbrella, or based on the Firefox browser):